 The Benefits of Rose Face Spray

-Although this moisturizing face toner is very simple, comprising of just three ingredients, it boasts a lot of benefits for the skin.
-Each ingredient has been chosen to enhance the overall effectiveness of the spray.
+This moisturizing face toner is very simple, comprising of just three ingredients, yet it boasts a lot of benefits for the skin.
+Each ingredient has been chosen to enhance the overall effectiveness of the spray for skin care.
 Two are derived from roses.
 All can be sourced organically.

 All the ingredients as well as the bottles can be purchased right off Amazon (affiliate links).

-Rose hydrosol (more commonly known as rosewater) is often used alone as a delicate toner and moisturizer.
-Among it’s benefits for the skin; it shrinks pores, soothes inflammation, has mild moisturizing and anti-bacterial properties.
-The pleasant scent is also a great mood enhancer.
+Rose hydrosol (more commonly known as rosewater) renowned for it’s complexion benefits.
+It is often used alone as a delicate toner and moisturizer.
+Among it’s benefits for the skin; it shrinks pores, soothes inflammation and is mildly moisturizing.
+It also has mild anti-bacterial properties making is a great cleanser or mid-day refresher The lovely floral scent is also said to reduce stress and improve mood.

 Rosehip oil is considered a “dry oil” which means it readily absorbs into the skin, without leaving a greasy residue.
 Of course, this is perfect for use in a face spray.
 The skin healing benefits attributed to rose hip oil are due to it’s high level of essential fatty acids.
 These fatty acids moisturize dry skin and help reduce wrinkles.

 Glycerin creates a beneficial barrier for the face, keeping skin lightly protected from the elements.
 It also soothes and softens skin.
-The ingredient will even help by drawing moisture to your skin on a humid day.
+The vegetable glycerin will even help by drawing moisture to your skin on a humid day.

 Easy DIY Moisturizing Rose Face Spray (Toner) Recipe

-As you will see this Rosewater and glycerine rosehip toner is a very simple beauty product to DIY.Print
+As you will see this Rosewater and glycerin rosehip toner is a very simple beauty product to DIY.Print

 Rose Face Spray : DIY Moisturizing Facial Toner